How to Block Non-SSL Connections in Android Apps

 -

-Block Non-SSL Connections Compatible With: Java, JS, C++, C#, Kotlin, Flutter, React Native, Unity, Xamarin, Cordova and other Android apps
+Block Non-SSL Connections is compatible with: Java, JS, C++, C#, Kotlin, Flutter, React Native, Unity, Xamarin, Cordova and other Android apps.

 -